psychemedia/sin-eater-resources/src/_second_controversy_pt_iii.md

 >
 > (8th S. viii.
 288, 332.)
 >
 > There appeared in the *Times* of 18 Sept., 1895, a very interesting letter from Mr. N. W. Thomas, of Oswestry, on the above subject.
 Armed with that letter, I spent half a day at the British Museum, and looked through everything that Mr. Thomas refers to as bearing on the matter.
 I was already familiar with Joseph Downes's tale in the 'Mountain Decameron,' but as I am no folklorist, that was about the extent of my own knowledge.
-It seems that the "authorities" for the alleged custom are (1) Aubrey ; (2) Mr. Matthew Moggridge, of Swansea ; and (3) Pennant.
+It seems that the "authorities" for the alleged custom are (1) Aubrey; (2) Mr. Matthew Moggridge, of Swansea; and (3) Pennant.
 >
 > The important statement as affecting South Wales is Mr. Moggridge's, made at the sixth meeting of the Cambrian Archeological Society at Ludlow on 28 August, 1852.